top of page

 KITTERY CLIMATE ACTION NOW (KCAN): WWW.KITTERYCAN.ORG

-KITTERY LAND TRUST: WWWKITTERYLANDTRUST.WEEBLY.COM
+KITTERY LAND TRUST: WWW.KITTERYLANDTRUST.ORG

 • Mission: Work creatively with landowners, citizens, the Town of Kittery, schools, and neighboring conservation organizations to conserve, steward, and enjoy the natural areas that enhance Kittery’s quality of life, now and into the future.